siriusphp/input/docs/02_Rendering_forms/100_Introduction_to_rendering.md

 echo $formRenderer->render($form);
 ```

-The **Sirius\Forms** library comes with a form renderer that has a widget factory that uses Twitter's Bootstrap format for the widgets it generates and comes with a bunch of decorators.
+The **Sirius\Forms** library comes with:
+1. a basic form renderer
+2. a widget factory that uses Twitter's Bootstrap format for the widgets it generates
+3. a bunch of widget decorators.